 - The second is the spice mix.
 The spices used in sambar will generally include fenugreek, chilli, curry leaves, black mustard seeds, turmeric, coriander powder.
 The spices may be added individually at different stages of cooking sambar, or may be ground and mixed together to make a sambar powder or paste, often used for convenience.

 - Thirdly, the base is usually one that contains tamarind.
 The exception is with buttermilk or yoghurt sambars.
 Did you know that tamarind, used so much in South Indian cooking, serves to preserve the vitamins of the vegetables cooked in it?

-Adding to the confusion, a Kuzhambu is also, strictly speaking, a sambar, and many writers, even my beloved Meenakshi Ammal, classes Kuzhambus as types of sambars.
+Adding to the confusion, a Kuzhambu is also, strictly speaking, a sambar, and many writers, even Meenakshi Ammal, classes Kuzhambus as types of sambars.
 I like to differentiate between them, to keep things very clear.
 Kuzhambus do not have the dal component.
 A kuzhambu is really a gravy with vegetables or vatral.
 The consistency is generally thinner than a sambar, but not very thin like a rasam.
 The consistency is preferably `flowing’, not thick.
 A general rule is, if it doesn’t have the sambar spices and it doesn’t contain toor or other dal.
 It generally contains tamarind but there are exceptions, eg Mor (Buttermilk or yoghurt) Kuzhambu.
 You can read more about the distinction here.